fabiana2611/fabiana2611.github.io/_posts/2021/jul21/2021-07-01-spring-initial-definition.md

 <blockquote>The interface org.springframework.context.ApplicationContext represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the aforementioned beans.
 The ApplicationContext is the interface for an advanced factory capable of maintaining a registry of different beans and their dependencies. <a href="https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/core.html#beans-basics">[2]</a> <a href="https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/core.html#beans-factory-client">[3]</a></blockquote>

-<p style="text-align: justify">Spring separate application configuration from application objects (beans), then the context manage the beans.</p>
+<p style="text-align: justify">Spring separates the application's configuration from the application's objects (beans).
+The context manages the beans.</p>

 {% highlight ruby %}
 // create and configure beans from XML